SohamJadhav137/To-Do-List/README.md

-# To-Do-List
+# To-Do-List 📋
-A lightweight to-do list web application built using HTML, CSS, and JavaScript.
-It offers features like adding, completing, and deleting tasks, along with persistent storage using localStorage.
-It has clean and minimal user interface for smooth experience across browser sessions.
+Built a to-do list web app using HTML, CSS, and JavaScript with a clean and minimal user interface.
+Users can:
+- Add new tasks by typing and pressing Enter
+- Mark tasks as completed using a checkbox
+-	Delete tasks once completed or if added by mistake

+I've also implemented localStorage to ensure the task list (including completed or unchecked tasks) remains intact even after reloading or closing the browser tab.

+🕓 Upcoming Features:
+-	Edit task name
+-	Task completion status (Completed/Total) with progress bar
+-	Responsive desgin